joffreybesos/d2r-mapview/README.md

 The compiled executable will get false positives in virus scans.
 This is because the tool is written in Autohotkey.
 Autohotkey, while a powerful tool, has been used for all sorts of nefarious applications in the past.
 If you look on the Autohotkey forums, you'll see this is a widely reported problem.
+On top of that it reads from memory and hooks into hotkeys which flags in virus scanners.

+If you still don't trust it, you can run directly from source.
-However, you can alternatively download and install <https://www.autohotkey.com/>
+To do so download and install <https://www.autohotkey.com/>
-Then you can run `src/d2r-map.ahk` directly from source.
+Then you can simply double click `src/d2r-map.ahk` to run from source code.
 This way you can be fully aware of what code you're executing and you don't have to trust an opaque executable.

 Do not accept executables for this from any other source!